Ariiies/Ariiies/README.md

-I really love programing and resolve programing problemas, i love python because i'm interesting in machine learning, VC and similar, NPL, the data and data science.
+I really love programing and resolve programing problemas, i love python because i'm interesting in machine learning, VC and similar, NPL, the data and data science. i,m currently trying to learn more about data analytics and business itelligence.

 ## 🌐 Socials: